 The Dark Energy Survey (DES)

 In 2005, IFAE joined the preparations for the Dark Energy Survey (DES), the current leading imaging galaxy survey, and designed and built most of the readout electronics of DECam, the DES camera.
 DES started taking data in 2012 and has now finished its observations.
-The group has concentrated its data analysis on weak gravitational lensing, potentially the most powerful probe of dark energy, and related measurements, achieving very high impact and leading key DES publications.
+The group has concentrated on the measurements and data analysis of the weak gravitational lensing effect, potentially the most powerful probe of dark energy, and related important measurements such as those of galaxy redshift distributions, achieving very high impact and leading key DES publications.

-In particular, IFAE PhD students led two of the 12 so-called “essential” papers that led to the “key” paper with the cosmological constraints from the first year of DES observations (DES-Y1), published in 2018, which has already amassed over 600 citations.
-In DES-Y1, IFAE’s group led analyses in a number of cutting-edge topics: galaxy-galaxy lensing; photometric redshifts, including using a new technique based on angular cross-correlations; cosmic void science, including void lensing and cross-correlations with the cosmic microwave background (CMB) temperature and lensing maps; etc.
+In particular, DES has so far had two main analyses, using data from the first year of observations (DES-Y1) and the first three years (DES-Y3).
+For the Y1 analysis, IFAE PhD students led two of the 12 so-called “essential” papers that led to the “key” paper with the cosmological constraints from the first year of DES observations published in 2018, which has already amassed over 1000 citations.
+Furthermore, with DES Year 1 data, IFAE’s group led analyses in a number of cutting-edge topics: galaxy-galaxy lensing; photometric redshifts, including using a new technique based on angular cross-correlations; cosmic void science, including void lensing and cross-correlations with the cosmic microwave background (CMB) temperature and lensing maps; etc.

 The PAU Survey (PAUS)